This article may contain compensated links. Please read disclaimer for more info.

 35. Enjoy Some of the World’s Best Wines along the Route des Grands Crus

-The Route des Grands Crus is the most famous wine trail in Burgundy.
+The Route des Grands Crus is the most famous wine trail in Bourgogne.
 This Burgundy wine trail from Beaune to Dijon is an ideal road trip for wine lovers who also enjoy picturesque small towns and beautiful landscapes.

 Explore the beautiful region of Burgundy and learn about its winemakers’ savoir-faire while enjoying some of the world’s best reds and whites.